 The article, Using Sales Role-Play to Improve Sales Performance provides some great insight surrounding the importance of conducting role plays, and I recommend checking it out.
-In the article, the author references that role plays are a good compliment to the training process, whether they are a formal piece of the process, of if they are used informally outside of the formal process.
-To further add to the points made in the article, here are some thoughts about role plays from my perspective:
+In the article, the author references that role plays are a good complement to the training process, whether they are a formal piece of the process, or used informally outside of the formal process.
+To further add to the points made in the article, here are some thoughts about inside sales role plays from my perspective:

 - When should you use role plays?
 Role plays should be conducted throughout your new hire’s training week(s) and even after they’ve been on the phones for a few months – in fact, even your senior reps that have been on the team for years should practice with role plays.
-Your product or service will continue to evolve and new sales strategies will as well, so for this reason, role plays are needed to make sure the new messaging sticks, whether you have a team of newbies or a team of senior reps.
-Also important to note – if you aren’t conducting some sort of role play scenario throughout the hiring process before a new hire comes on, this is a great exercise to show you how they communicate over the phone.
-The product knowledge doesn’t have to be there at that stage, however, they do need to be able to communicate and listen well – everything else is trainable.
+Your product or service will continue to evolve and new sales strategies will as well, so for this reason, role plays are needed to make sure thenew sales messaging sticks, whether you have a team of newbies or a team of senior reps.
+Also important to note – if you aren’t conducting some sort of role play scenario throughout the process of hiring inside sales reps, you should.
+This is a great exercise to show you how they communicate over the phone.
+The product knowledge doesn’t have to be there at that stage, but they do need to be able to communicate and listen well.
+Everything else is trainable.

-Sales role plays; No one genuinely loves doing them, but we do because we know how helpful they can be from a training standpoint.
-How do you utilize role plays with your inside sales team and how much emphasis do they have in your training strategy?
+Sales role plays; No one genuinely loves doing them, but we dothem because we know how helpful they can be from a training standpoint.
+How do you utilize role plays with your inside sales team and how much emphasis do they have in your inside sales training strategy?

 Laney Dowling is the Director of Customer Success at AG Salesworks.
 Laney's responsibilities include managing daily client engagements, inside sales team oversight, reporting, training, and ongoing contact list development and refinement.
 To read more of Laney's articles, click here.